-It is highly recommended you use stock demonstration hearing aids as Master Hearing Aids whenever you have them available.
-Providing the patient with the experience of listening to a "real" hearing instrument is a superior demonstration to a master hearing aid.
-However, the Master Hearing Aid provided in the AVANT AudiometerTM is a quick way to simulate the potential benefit of hearing instruments to a patient who has never worn hearing aids before.
+It is highly recommended you use demonstration hearing aids, as master hearing aids, to introduce clients to hearing instrument technology.
+Providing the client with the experience of listening to a "real" hearing instrument is a superior demonstration to a master hearing aid "simulation".
+However, the Master Hearing Aid provided in the AVANT A2D $^{\text{TM}}$ is a quick way to simulate the potential benefit of hearing instruments to a client who has never worn hearing aids before.
 It is recommended you use the MHA for mild and moderate losses only.